 During the first year and intervening summer, students rotate in different laboratories within the Department of Medicine or affiliated laboratories and choose a laboratory where they will conduct their research leading to a dissertation.
-In the winter following the first semester, students take the Tier 1 Qualifying Examination, which is a review of a scientific paper in an examination format.
-Following completion of all coursework, students write and orally defend their Tier 2 Qualifying Examination, which is a mock research grant on the topic of thesis research.
-Following completion of the Tier 2 qualifying exams, thesis committees are assembled and required to meet at least twice per year.
+In the fall of their second year, students take the Tier 1 Qualifying Examination, which is a review of a scientific paper in an examination format.
+Following completion of all coursework, students write and orally defend their Tier 2 Qualifying Examination, which is a mock research proposal in an F31 format on the topic of their dissertation research.
+Following completion of the Tier 2 qualifying exams, Dissertation Advisory Committees (DACs) are assembled and are required to meet at least twice per year.

-Students are expected to participate in Journal Club, Data Club, seminars, ARCs, the annual Evans Medicine Research Days, and the Henry I. Russek Student Achievement Day.
+Students are expected to participate in the MTM Colloquium, BUSM seminars, ARCs, the annual Evans Medicine Research Days, and the Henry I. Russek Student Achievement Day.

 Course of Study

-Candidates for a PhD in Molecular Medicine will have varied scientific and medical backgrounds.
-To meet the stated goals of the GPMM and provide intensive scientific training and research experience culminating in a PhD, as well as equip its graduates to carry out independent research, the course of study will be individualized for each candidate depending upon his/her background.
-This course will be developed by each candidate and his/her program advisor in the GPMM.
+Candidates for a PhD in Molecular & Translational Medicine will have varied scientific and medical backgrounds.
+To meet the stated goals of the MTM and provide intensive scientific training and research experience culminating in a PhD, as well as equip its graduates to carry out independent research, the course of study will be individualized for each candidate depending upon their background and research interests.
+This course will be developed by each candidate and their program advisor in the MTM.
 The program of study must be approved by the Student Performance Committee.

-The PhD program is divided into three parts: Part I, Basic Science Curriculum; Part II, Molecular Medicine Curriculum; and Part III, Dissertation Research.
-After successful completion of Parts I and II and prior to initiating dissertation research, each candidate will be expected to complete the Tier 2 Qualifying Examination.
+The Graduate Program in Molecular & Translational Medicine participates in the Program in Biomedical Sciences (PiBS), which offers training towards the PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.
+The PhD program is divided into three parts: Part I, Basic Science Curriculum; Part II, Molecular & Translational Medicine Curriculum; and Part III, Dissertation Research.
+After successful completion of Parts I and II and prior to officially initiating dissertation research, each candidate will be expected to complete the Tier 2 Qualifying Examination.

 Part I: Basic Science Courses

-The first-year basic science curriculum for almost all PhD programs and departments has changed for the 2011–2012 academic year.
-The new curriculum is set up as one major course called Foundations in Biomedical Sciences (FiBS) that runs the full academic year.
+The first-year basic science curriculum for almost all PhD programs and departments is set up as one major course called Foundations in Biomedical Sciences (FBS) that runs the full academic year, with a September start date.
 This innovative and interdisciplinary core course will encompass material that has been traditionally taught in courses of biochemistry, cell biology, genetics and genomics, and molecular biology.
 These four major topics will be taught as sequential modules.
 A fifth module will be available as well with a choice of topics, from development and stem cells to physiology and metabolism.
 This should be a particularly exciting student experience across the graduate school at BUSM.
 The goals of this new curriculum are to encourage students to think in a rigorous and interdisciplinary fashion; coordinate content across courses and programs; reduce redundancy in course content; decrease lecture hours; and promote collegiality among participating doctoral students.

-- Foundations in Biomedical Sciences I: Protein Structure, Catalysis and Interaction (roughly “Biochemistry”)
+- Foundations in Biomedical Sciences I (FC 701): Protein Structure, Catalysis and Interaction (“Biochemistry”)

-- Foundations in Biomedical Sciences II: Structure and Function of the Genome (“Genetics and Genomics”)
+- Foundations in Biomedical Sciences II (FC 702): Structure and Function of the Genome (“Genetics and Genomics”)

-- Foundations in Biomedical Sciences III: Architecture & Dynamics of the Cell (“Cell Biology”)
+- Foundations in Biomedical Sciences III (FC 703): Architecture & Dynamics of the Cell (“Cell Biology”)

-- Foundations in Biomedical Sciences IV: Mechanisms of Cell Communication (“Signaling”)
+- Foundations in Biomedical Sciences IV (FC 704): Mechanisms of Cell Communication (“Signaling”)

-- Foundations in Biomedical Sciences V: Electives (i.e., Development, Physiology, Bioinformatics, Metabolism, etc.)
+- Foundations in Biomedical Sciences V (FC 705): Electives (i.e., Development, Physiology, Bioinformatics, Metabolism, etc.)

-The Core Curriculum consists of two semesters covering topics on the scientific basis and research methodology of the molecular basis of disease.
+MTM curriculum consists of two semesters covering topics on the scientific basis and research methodology of the molecular basis of disease and foundations for translational applications.
 These courses are taught as advanced graduate seminars.
-They are required of all GPMM students in the second year and are open to other students in the Division of Graduate Medical Sciences.
+They are required of all MTM students in the second year and are open to other students in the Graduate Medical Sciences.

-Four courses are offered that address major fields in the molecular basis of human disease: GMS MM 701, 703, 705, and 707.
-Each course meets one day a week for two hours.
-GPMM students are required to take MM 707 and two of the other three courses and are encouraged to take all four.
-MM 710 and MM 730 are also required.
+Six courses are offered that address major fields in the molecular basis of human disease: GMS MM 701, 703, 707, 710, 725, and 730.
+Each course meets one day a week for one to two hours.
+MTM students are required to take an advanced elective in the student’s area of future dissertational research, an integrative, physiology-based course, and a current technologies course.
+A course in biostatistics is also required, and acceptable classes are listed below.
 Each course will have its own outside reading.